coldrifting/Reflektor/README.md

 NEW:
 - Edit Fields/Properties of objects and invoke parameterless methods in the inspector (Shift + Alt + E by default).
-- The new and improved editor spports editing of strings, numbers, booleans, enums (including multi-flag support), colors, vectors, etc, even inside of lists and dictionaries.
+- The new and improved editor supports editing of strings, numbers, booleans, enums (including multi-flag support), colors, vectors, etc, even inside of lists and dictionaries.

 ![Reflektor2](https://github.com/coldrifting/Reflektor/assets/31460040/3b1cc2ec-1d7f-4360-9c0a-710d4e6b323e)